Celebrandil/CudaSift/README.md

 Matching is done between two sets of 1616 and 1769 features respectively.

 The latest improvements involve a slight adaptation for Pascal, changing from textures to global memory (mostly through L2) in the most costly function LaplaceMulti.
-The new medium-end card GTX 1060 is impressive indeed.
-It will be interesting to see the performance on the NVidia Titan X and other Pascal cards.
+The medium-end card GTX 1060 is impressive indeed.

 ## Usage